 Redirect URIs are valid addresses that users of your app can be redirected to after they successfully log in.

-Once you've registered your app, you can view registration info, which includes an app ID and an app secret.
-You can also update the redirect URIs, reset the secret, and unregister the app.
+Once you've registered your app, you can view registration information—which includes an app ID and an app secret—update the redirect URIs, and reset the secret.
+You can also view usage information about who has logged in to the app and the number of credits they've consumed and unregister the app.

 You can view the following details: app ID, app secret, app type, and redirect URIs.